beverleyy/beverleyy.github.io/README.md

 * Think about how to make it more flexible/expandable
 * Improve analytics
 * Clean up older code
+* Clean up Jekyll settings
 * Remove jQuery dependence
-* Rewrite the entire code using Jekyll and Sass